-On February 1, 2018, the Trust entered into a new unsecured revolving credit facility in the amount of \$500.0 million that is available by way of Canadian dollar, US dollar or Euro denominated loans or letters of credit and matures on February 1, 2023.
-The Trust has the option to extend the maturity date by one year to February 1, 2024 subject to the agreement of lenders in respect of a minimum of $66\frac{1}{2}$ % of the aggregate amount committed under the facility.
+On February 1, 2018, the Trust entered into an unsecured revolving credit facility in the amount of \$500.0 million that is available by way of Canadian dollar, US dollar or Euro denominated loans or letters of credit and matures on February 1, 2023.
+The Trust has the option to extend the maturity date by one year to February 1, 2024 subject to the agreement of lenders in respect of a minimum of 66 2/3% of the aggregate amount committed under the facility.
 The credit facility provides the Trust with the ability to increase the amount of the commitment by an additional aggregate principal amount of up to \$100.0 million with the consent of the participating lenders.
-As at December 31, 2018, the Trust had no amounts (2017 - \$32.6 million) drawn from the credit facility and \$0.1 million (2017 - \$0.2 million) in letters of credit issued against the facility.
+As at December 31, 2019, the Trust had no amounts (2018 - nil) drawn from the credit facility and \$1.0 million (2018 - \$0.1 million) in letters of credit issued against the facility.